mikestreety/mikestreety/app/content/blog/2026/2026-07-28-bitwarden-vs-infisicalsecrets-management.md

 ### ddev

-The first requirement is for local development - we use DDEV for our TYPO3 sites and both CLIs offer an out-the-box method of injecting the environment variables into the ddev container at runtime rather than leaving `.env` files laying around.
+The first requirement is for local development - we use DDEV for our TYPO3 sites and both CLIs offer an out-of-the-box method of injecting the environment variables into the ddev container at runtime rather than leaving `.env` files lying around.

-By adding an extra step it is then a concious decision to include the secrets, rather then them being there by default.
+By adding an extra step, it is then a conscious decision to include the secrets, rather than them being there by default.

-<strong class="info">Note</strong>: When using a secrets manager with ddev, you need to specify each variable in your `.ddev/config.yaml` file:
+<div class="note">When using a secrets manager with ddev, you need to specify each variable in your `.ddev/config.yaml` file:</div>

 ```yaml
 web_environment: